LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 the sig group head the settings for Multi-Pattern-Matcher (MPM) can be
 found: the MPM-context.

-As will be described again in :ref:`pattern-matcher-settings`, there are several MPM-algorithms of which can be chosen from.
+As will be described again at the part 'Pattern matching settings', there are several MPM-algorithms of which can be chosen from.
 Because every sig group head has its own MPM-context, some algorithms use a lot of memory.
-For that reason there is the option ``sgh-mpm-context`` to set whether the groups share one MPM-context, or to set that every group has its own MPM-context.
+For that reason there is the option sgh-mpm-context to set whether the groups share one MPM-context, or to set that every group has its own MPM-context.

 For setting the option sgh-mpm-context, you can choose from auto, full or single.
 The default setting is 'auto', meaning Suricata selects full or single based on the algorithm you use.
 'Full' means that every group has its own MPM-context, and 'single' that all groups share one MPM-context.
-The algorithm "ac" uses a single MPM-context if the Sgh-MPM-context setting is 'auto'.
+The two algorithms ac and ac-gfbs are new in 1.03.
+These algorithms use a single MPM-context if the Sgh-MPM-context setting is 'auto'.
 The rest of the algorithms use full in that case.

-The ``inspection-recursion-limit`` option has to mitigate that possible bugs in Suricata cause big problems.
+The inspection-recursion-limit option has to mitigate that possible bugs in Suricata cause big problems.
 Often Suricata has to deal with complicated issues.
 It could end up in an 'endless loop' due to a bug, meaning it will repeat its actions over and over again.
 With the option inspection-recursion-limit you can limit this action.

-The ``stream-tx-log-limit`` defines the maximum number of times a transaction will get logged for rules without app-layer keywords.
-This is meant to avoid logging the same data an arbitrary number of times.

-The ``guess-applayer-tx`` option controls whether the engine will try to guess and tie a transaction to a given alert if the matching signature doesn't have app-layer keywords.
-If enabled, AND ONLY ONE LIVE TRANSACTION EXISTS, that transaction's data will be added to the alert metadata.
-Note that this may not be the expected data, from an analyst's perspective.

-The ``grouping`` option allows user to define the most seen ports on their network using ``tcp-priority-ports`` and ``udp-priority-ports`` settings to benefit from the internal signature groups created by Suricata.
-The engine shall then try to club the rules that use the ports defined in groups of their own and put them on top of the list of rules to be matched against traffic on "priority".

 *Example 4	Detection-engine grouping tree*